 With the Ninja® Foodi?, The autoclave That Crisps?.
 With TenderCrisp?
 Technology, you’ll achieve all the fast cooking and tenderizing wonders that you simply love about pressure cookers.
 But where they stop, the Foodi is simply getting started.
 It is revolutionary Crisping Lid allows you to air fry, bake, roast, and broil. meaning you’ll pressure cook to lock in juices, then finish with a crisp.

 Only the Ninja Foodi gives you the simplest of pressure cooking and air frying, beat one pot.
 Transform frozen foods into crispy meals.
 Create wholesome, multi-textured 360 meals by cooking proteins, veggies, and grains all at once.
-Elevate your favourite stew and chilli recipes by adding a crispy or bubbly top to form one-pot wonders.
+Elevate your favorite stew and chili recipes by adding a crispy or bubbly top to form one-pot wonders.
 Experience the reinvention of the cooking pot with the Ninja Foodi TenderCrisp autoclave.

 - Pressure cook up to 70% faster versus traditional cooking methods.